Inferring Latent Temporal Sparse Coordination Graph for Multi-Agent Reinforcement Learning: Experiments

 \subsection{Discussion}

 This section first summarizes the compared methods in terms of graph type, edge sampling, data used for learning the graph, and graph calculation time complexity, as shown in Tab.\ref{tab:method}.
 Next, we highlight the key theoretical differences between our LTS-CG method and existing graph-based MARL approaches.
+We also relate this discussion to recent complementary work on group-aware coordination graphs \cite{DBLP:conf/ijcai/00030X24}, Bayesian ego-graph inference for networked MARL \cite{duan2025bayesian}, and bandwidth-constrained variational message encoding \cite{duan2026bandwidth}.